stevansehn/go-hello-world/README.md

 # go-hello-world
-A simple webserver built with Go.
+A simple webserver built with Go that writes the requested path to the response.